 Read more about what a real estate transaction looks like and how having a lawyer during this process can be beneficial for you.

 What Constitutes as a Real Estate Transaction?

 There are many different steps that go into a real estate transaction.
 The basic definition of a real estate transaction is the process of transferring the rights of a property from one person to another.
-A seller and a buyer come together with the help of a real estate agent/broker and make a formal agreement on the price and terms of buying and selling.
+A seller and a buyer come together with the help of a real estate agent/broker and make a formal agreement on the price and terms of selling and buying.

-For the most part, real estate transitions deal with property.
-For example, a major and familiar real estate transaction is buying or selling a home.
-There is also buying or selling land, buildings, so on and so forth.
+For the most part, real estate transactions deal with property.
+For example, a major and familiar real estate transaction is selling a home.
+There is also selling land, buildings, so on and so forth.
 Once a formal written contract is signed to sell the property, and all parties have signed it, this contract is binding.